vasdee/git-tag-flow/README.md

 production.

-Git Tag Flow takes the simplicity of trunk and applies *some* of the wisdom from gitflow, enabling GitOps via tags and enabling tracibility of actions back to atomic commits.
-The principle is simple, you should always be able to trace back exactly what you deployed to production, within your git repository.
+Git Tag Flow takes the simplicity of trunk and applies *some* of the wisdom from gitflow, enabling GitOps via tags and enabling traceability of actions back to atomic commits.
+The principle is simple: you should always be able to trace back exactly what you deployed to production, within your git repository.
 This is not only common sense, but makes replicating production issues locally a less painful process.